harvardinformatics/informatics-website/docs/events-workshops/index.md

 *November 19, 2025 11 AM - 1 PM*

 In collaboration with the [Bauer Sequencing Core :octicons-link-external-24:](https://bauercore.fas.harvard.edu/){:target="_blank"}, we'll be hosting a short training session on DNA sequencing with long reads.
-This training will cover the basics of long-read sequencing technologies.
+This training will cover the basics of long-read sequencing technologies and analysis.
+We will provide you with the necessary information for you to (1) choose the sequencing technology options best suited for your research question and/or your sample quality, (2) understand the pros and cons of a PacBio vs ONT assembly for your project, (3) anticipate decision making points in your experiment and how it might affect downstream processes.

 [Zoom Registration](https://harvard.zoom.us/meeting/register/bHCSKnsKTgmH4JlUpPRQSQ){ .md-button}